-The first American Board of Anesthesiology (ABA) certification exam for pediatric anesthesiology will be offered October 19, 2013.
-Registration for this exam closed on February 15.
-All fellows who successfully passed the written anesthesiology certifying exam in 2012 were offered oral board exam dates this April in order to allow them to sit for the certification in pediatric anesthesiology in October.
-More information about the exam and entry qualifications may be found on the ABA website.
+Best wishes to everyone who will sit for the first ABA certification exam for pediatric anesthesiology on October 19, 2013.
+Registration for this exam closed on February 15th.
+All fellows successfully passing the written anesthesiology certifying exam in 2012 were offered oral board exam dates this past April in order to allow them to sit for the certification in pediatric anesthesiology in October.

 Carolyn Bannister, MD

 About Our Incoming Section Chairperson -- Dr Joseph Tobias